Ocerious/ocerious/README.md

 **About me**

-I'm an 18 year old living in Canberra, I'm currently still in college but do part-time study at ANU with their creative computing extension program.
+I'm an 18 year old living in Canberra, I'm currently studying to get my bachelors in IT and Business at UC.
 </br>
 I'm hoping to get a double degree in engineering and IT, to eventually work in cybersecurity engineering.

 I enjoy reading, manga/anime, aroid horticulture, weight-lifting, robotics/programming, and video games.
 </br>
 </br>
-Sorry if most of my repos are private :P
+Sorry most of my repos are private :P

 **Feel free to contact me on:**